Mathematics/Arts and Crafts

 Explainer is responsible for implementing the program.
 The teacher has overall responsibility for the students.
 You may be asked to help along the way.

-If you want an invoice, include the resource number and the correct invoice address.
+If you would like an invoice, please include your resource number and correct billing address.
 You do not need to bring computers.

 Preparations